Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Ellis semigroups of dynamical systems

-\begin{theo} \cite{Gl} The Ellis semigroup $E(\mathbb{X},T)$ of a dynamical system over a compact metric space is either sequentially compact or contains a topological copy of $\beta \mathbb{N}$ the $Stone-\check{C}ech$ compactification of the integers. \end{theo} The first alternative admits several different formulations (see \cite{Gl} \cite{GlMeUs} and references therein) and whenever it occurs then the underlying dynamical system is called \textit{tame}.
-Obviously if a compact metric dynamical system admits an Ellis semigroup with first countable topology then it is automatically a tame system.
-The tameness property is in fact very strong, as the next result shows:
+\begin{theo} \cite{GlMeUs} The Ellis semigroup $E(\mathbb{X},T)$ of a dynamical system over a compact metric space is either the sequential closure of the acting group $T$ in $\mathbb{X}^{\mathbb{X}}$ or contains a topological copy of the Stone-\v{C}ech compactification $\beta \mathbb{N}$ of the integers. \end{theo}

-\begin{theo} \cite{Gl2} If a compact metric minimal dynamical system $(\mathbb{X},T)$ with $T$ Abelian is tame then its factor map $\pi : \mathbb{X} \twoheadrightarrow \mathbb{X}_{eq}$ is 1-to-1 above a full Haar measure subset $\mathbb{X}_{eq}^0$ of the compact Abelian group $\mathbb{X}_{eq}$. \end{theo} Hence on the measure side these dynamical systems are endowed with a unique ergodic probability measure $\mathfrak{m}$, such that $(\mathbb{X},\mathfrak{m})$ identifies, through $\pi$, as measure space with $\mathbb{X}_{eq}$ endowed with its Haar probability measure.
-On the topological side a tame dynamical system is more generally an \textit{almost automorphic} dynamical system:
+The first case of this dichotomy admits several different formulations (see Glasner \cite{Gl} and Glasner, Megrelishvili and Uspenskij \cite{GlMeUs} and references therein) and whenever it occurs the underlying dynamical system is called \textit{tame}.
+If a compact metric dynamical system admits an Ellis semigroup with first countable topology then it is automatically a tame system.
+The tame property is related to the following notion: